JamesCordrey/Simplified-Enigma-Machine---Haskell/README.md

 Suppose we are starting at position 21 and have assumed that the steckering for 'Y' is for it to remain unchanged, 'Y' is encoded by the Enigma to 'E'.
 The final cipher is actually 'V', so we need to add [E, V] to the stecker.
 This would then mean that position 6 must have an input of 'E' for which the Enigma outputs 'N'.
 However, the final cipher is 'E', so we need to add [E, N] to the stecker which is a contradiction.
 This would mean we need to try another make a new assumption for the steckering of our staring character 'Y'.
 If the bombe machine exhausts all possible starting steckers, it will then try a different set of initial offsets and will repeat this until it has covered all configurations.
 The result of this process may not provide any possible configurations.

+To simplify the project and reduce the runtime of thorough testing, I made the assumption that the messages will always have been encoded with the rotor arrangement of R1 on the left, R2 in the middle and R3 on the right.

 ## Running and Using the Code ##

 All of the code can be found in the `Enigma.hs` file and it is separated into the different sections outlined above by clear comment breaks.
 Each function has a concise descrription outlining its parameters and purpose directly above itself.

+The program works through the command line assuming you have [Haskell](https://www.haskell.org/downloads/) installed.

+### Enigma Machine ###

+To run this you will need to use the function `encodeMessage` and provide it with the string you want to be encoded along with the starting configurations.
+Below are some examples for both basic and steckered Enigmas:

+* `Basic` - encodeMessage "Your message to be encoded/decoded" (SimpleEnigma rotor1 rotor2 rotor3 reflectorB (0,5,1))
+* `Steckered` - encodeMessage "Your message to be encoded/decoded" (SteckeredEnigma rotor3 rotor4 rotor1 reflectorB (0,5,1) [('F','T'),('D','U'),('X','A'),('K','W'),('H','Z'),('I','P')])

+To be able to decode the output of this, you simply need to run the same command, replacing the input string with your output.

+### Bombe Machine ###

+To run the bombe machine, the 'breakEnigma' function will be used which takes a crib and returns the initial offsets and steckerboard of any possible solutions.
+To fully explain how to use this, I will provide a step-by-step process of an example input.

+1. Say we had a message encoded by the following Enigma setup: `SteckeredEnigma rotor1 rotor2 rotor3 reflectorB (0,1,1) [('D','U'),('X','A'),('K','W'),('H','Z'),('I','P')]`.
+You can find the original and encoded texts I used on lines `386 & 387`.

+2. We now can formulate a crib.
+In this case I used the first 46 characters, which provided our test crib on line `389`.
+To help create your own crib, I have provided a `makeCrib` function on lines `328-333`.

+3. Finally, we can run the `breakEnigma` function on our crib with the following in your terminal: `breakEnigma YOURCRIB`.
+If you were to use the `testBombeCrib` variable that I have pre-definded in this command, it should return the initial configurations I used at step 1 in the form `Just ((0,1,1),[('B','B'),('Y','Y'),('C','C'),('P','I'),('K','W'),('E','E'),('X','A'),('N','N'),('G','G'),('X','A'),('E','E'),('M','M'),('L','L'),('P','I'),('C','C'),('R','R'),('L','L'),('P','I'),('S','S'),('X','A'),('E','E'),('Z','H'),('E','E')])`.